-We wash every piece of fruit in soapy water using Dawn dish soap (the blue kind) in a large tub or mixing bowl in the sink, before putting in the fruit bowl or in the refrigerator.
+We wash every piece of fruit in soapy water using Dawn dish soap (the blue kind) in a large tub or mixing bowl in the sink, before putting it in the fruit bowl or in the refrigerator.

 Meat, Poultry and Fish

 Just remember to cook food thoroughly and test the internal temperature for each type of food.

 Canned & Jarred Food

-- We wipe them down with disinfectant wipes (or a paper towel saturated with disinfectant) and put them away.
+We wipe them down with disinfectant wipes (or a paper towel saturated with disinfectant) and put them away.

-- In our household, we make all our meals, which we did before but especially at this time, if you do plan to get take out to support local businesses, make sure to get hot food at this time, discard any packaging and then reheat the food to be on the safe side, in the oven or microwave to kill any germs that may be on the food as an extra precaution.
+In our household, we make all our meals, which we did before but especially at this time, if you do plan to get take out to support local businesses, make sure to get hot food at this time, discard any packaging and then reheat the food to be on the safe side, in the oven or microwave to kill any germs that may be on the food as an extra precaution.

-- As outlined in the below (very useful) video, we are wiping down all packaging, removing food from packaging and even though this takes extra time and it seems like an abundance of caution, that’s what we feel we need to do right now to protect our family.
+As outlined in the below (very useful) video, we are wiping down all packaging, removing food from packaging, and even though this takes extra time and it seems like an abundance of caution, that’s what we feel we need to do right now to protect our family.

-- After the whole process of cleaning and disinfecting the groceries, we wipe down door knobs, surfaces, parts of the refrigerator (inside and outside) that we touched during the process, the entire counter top and any other surface, handle or knob that was touched with disinfectant.
+After the whole process of cleaning and disinfecting the groceries, we wipe down doorknobs, surfaces, parts of the refrigerator (inside and outside) that we touched during the process, the entire countertop, and any other surface, handle or knob that was touched with disinfectant.

 Other Useful Articles

-Thank you for reading and following along, if you have any helpful ideas or suggestions for the comminity, please let us know in the comments below!
+Thank you for reading and following along, if you have any helpful ideas or suggestions for the community, please let us know in the comments below!